VMLverse/VMLverse.github.io/_posts/2023-12-10-huggingface_llama2_quantized.md

 RAG lets you give extra info to your large language models without making them go through training again.
 It's like a shortcut!
 You grab info from places like document stores, databases, or APIs.

-In this blog, we're diving into RAG using a free-tier Google Colab notebook.
+In this blog, we will see how we can implement an Retrievel Based Augmentation using a free-tier Google Colab notebook.
+Note, that this is only a Proof of Concept to get a better understanding behind RAG.
+Since this notebook is executable on Colab, you can play around to get a better intuition behind RAG.
 You'll find out:
 - Why RAG is useful
 - How to turn a document into embeddings
 - Storing those embeddings in a vector database